winansks/Systems-Thinking-in-a-Bioeconomy_/Text_dft.md

 Social systems differ from purely mechanical ones in that they include:

-•	Human agency and reflexivity: Participants reflect on their experience and can change behaviour.
+• Human agency and reflexivity: Participants reflect on their experience and can change behavior.

 • Multiple overlapping purposes: Participants may have personal goals, institutional goals, social goals — sometimes aligned, often in tension.

 • Emotional and identity dynamics: Trust, voice, belonging, culture matter.

 • Interdependencies and context sensitivity: Culture, history, power, identity influence outcomes.

 **Key systems thinking principles apply:**

 • Feedback loops: For example, a mentoring program may begin with “if mentees feel supported, they engage more → improved retention → more ambassadors volunteer → wider network” (a reinforcing loop).
 But without careful design, there may also be balancing loops like “ambassadors become overloaded → less effective support → mentee disengagement → fewer ambassadors volunteer”.

 • Non-linearity and emergence: A small design choice (like inviting mentees to co-facilitate a session) might trigger unexpected leadership growth and peer networks — or it might spark conflict if roles aren’t clear.

 • Holistic thinking: You can’t just fix one piece (e.g., increase ambassador training) without looking at institutional culture, incentives, power dynamics, historical context.

 • Interconnectedness: The student-recruitment pipeline links to orientation, mentoring, retention, campus culture, alumni networks—and those link to identity formation, sense of belonging, career progression.

 • Designing systems for empathy means paying attention to informal flows (who talks to whom, who feels seen, who is excluded), to culture and voice, to role-design, to feedback from participants, and to adaptability over time.

 **8.3 A Lens from Nikki Giovanni: Voice, Empowerment & Systemic Change**

 Nikki Giovanni’s life and work offer rich inspiration for designing systems that value empathy, impact, voice, and change.
 Here are some design-inspired take-aways:

-•	Voice matters: Giovanni’s poetry emphasised Black life, love, identity, and resistance.
+• Voice matters: Giovanni’s poetry emphasized Black life, love, identity, and resistance.
 She insisted on being heard — on her own terms.

 • In system-design, this reminds us to design for voice — give participants agency to shape the system, not just be passive recipients.

 • Purpose with courage: Her work emerged from social context (the Black Arts Movement), from activism, and from a conviction that art could change society.
 In our systems, the purpose can’t just be “throughput” or “compliance” — it has to connect to meaning.

 • Interconnection of personal and structural: Giovanni’s writing mingled personal history (family, place, identity) and structural questions (race, power, culture).
 Systems designed for empathy must link individual experience and structural dynamics.

 • Emergence over top-down only: Giovanni’s creative output was not fully controllable; it was emergent, conversational, responsive.
 Systems that allow emergent leadership, peer-led innovation, adaptive change tend to be more resilient.

 • Sustainability of change: Giovanni taught, mentored, published, opened pathways for others.
 Impact wasn’t one-off.
 In design terms: build for sustainability, build in feedback from users, build whole networks.

 By studying Giovanni, we can ask: How does a system create space for voice?
-How do we honour culture, identity, context?
+How do we honor culture, identity, context?
 How might the system reinforce or transform power relations?
 How do we design for long-term change, not just short-term outputs?

 **8.4  Practical Mapping Activity: Your Social System**